mariana-khach/Erdos_DSBootcamp_Fall2024_CarSalesPricePrediction/README.md

 # Erdos_DSBootcamp_Fall2024_CarSalesPricePrediction

 This repository contains files for a project I proposed during my participation in Fall 2024 Erdos Data Scinece Bootcamp.
-In this project we use car sales data from CarDekho.com, which is India's leading car search venture that helps users buy cars that are right for them.
+In this project we use car sales data from CarDekho.com, which is an online marketplace that helps people buy and sell cars in India.
 We use different car features to predict sales price.
 There are four other Erdos bootcamp members that work on this project in the same group with me.
 While this repository contains my analysis,